Turn Insights into Action | Overview

 Identify Priorities for Action Planning

-To create a successful action plan you need to understand the team’s survey results and explore the data to identify potential topic areas to take action.
+To create a successful action plan you need to understand the team’s listening event results and explore the data to identify potential topic areas to take action.

 1. Get a general sense of the strengths and opportunities for your groups.